 At the discretion of the concerned commanding officer, and after considering the impact on the division's ability to adequately deploy personnel and accomplish its mission, the employee may use accumulated overtime or vacation hours in lieu of working the remaining hours of his/her workday.
-(See Appendix H for Time Conversion Chart).
+(See Appendix I for Time Conversion Chart).

-- 5. Fiscal Operations Division must verify the actual hours of work of each employee on the FWS immediately following the end of a DP.
+- 5. Fiscal Operations Division must verify the actual hours of work for each employee on the FWS immediately following the end of a DP.
 Validation of timekeeping will be achieved by producing a record of the hours worked for the involved employees and forwarding this record to each concerned commanding officer for certification.
-Any discrepancies noted will require payroll adjustments, whether the hours worked are over or under those required to be worked during that specific DP as specified in Article 4.1.
-The parties agree that Management may make corrections, as appropriate, including the payment of any overtime hours not previously recorded and the deduction of monies for any required hours of work which were not performed.
-The parties further agree that so long as such adjustments are identified in the first payroll period of the subsequent DP, Management may make such adjustments without obtaining individual waivers from the affected employees.
-Any such adjustments will be reflected in the record of the following payday. - 6.
+Any discrepancies noted will require payroll adjustments, whether the hours worked are over or under those required to be worked during that specific DP as specified in Article 4.1. - 6.
 When an employee is expected to be absent for one or more DPs for vacation, injured on duty, sick, family leave pursuant to state and federal law, workers' compensation or other no pay status, that employee's work schedule shall be converted to a five-day/40-hour work week at the beginning of the DP following receipt of such information, or, if known prior to the DP in which the absence will occur, at the beginning of the DP in which the absence begins.